-This is the first of a series of articles demonstrating that philosophical reasoning can not only establish the existence of God but that it can also illuminate some of God’s attributes (e.g., oneness, simplicity).
+This article demonstrates that philosophical reasoning can not only establish the existence of God, but that it can also illuminate some of God’s attributes (e.g., oneness, simplicity).

 - It can be affirmed by rigorous public corroboration

 - Its denial leads to a contradiction of publicly corroborated fact

 - Its denial leads to an intrinsic contradiction

 Now we will begin presenting a metaphysical proof for God’s existence.
 Because this is a purely logical argument, its reasonableness will rely on the third criterion, namely that denying it will lead to an intrinsic contradiction.
 A metaphysical proof starts with the nature of reality or the totality of being and, from this vantage point, deduces certain logical arguments